 The University may increase fees in line with any inflationary uplift as determined by the UK Government, if permitted by law or government policy, in subsequent years of your course.

-Importantly, the UK Government originally indicated that, “from 2018/19 new international students studying at English universities will be expected to fund their own placements” pg 12 ;
+The UK Government originally indicated that, “from 2018/19 new international students studying at English universities will be expected to fund their own placements” pg 12 ; this was later clarified as "following feedback the Government will continue to fund clinical placements for international students commencing study at English universities whilst it undertakes further cross-government work on implementation" pg 7

-We will continue to update this information as we receive updates from the UK Government.
+We continue to monitor the situation and will update this information as we receive updates from the UK Government.

 Tuition fees for the first year of the MBChB programme will be £9,250.
 Fees are expected to rise annually in line with inflation.